GET IN TOUCH

 How will I know if a tax lien has been filed against me?

-Tax liens become part of the public record when filed with the county register of deeds.
+For DOR-administered business taxes, a notice of tax lien becomes part of the public record when filed with the county register of deeds.
 The Department of Revenue publishes delinquent taxpayer reports, noting that liens have been filed.
 Property owners typically discover liens during title searches for sales or refinancing.
-Contact the department directly to verify your account status.
+Contact the department directly or consult the county register of deeds to verify your account status.

 Can I sell my property with a tax lien in place?